ifood/ifood-mobile-test/README.md

 # Problems
 * Use of TwitterKit.
 Difficult in handling errors.
 * Error Handling: When you enter a username that has private tweets, the TwitterKit returns Unauthorized.
 It is not possible to handle this error.
+* The NetworkService does not support multiple API versions.
+It can be fixed with remote config.